GitHub Pages

 Static hosts expect one

-file per URL.
-Consequently, you must pre-render all your pages, including SPA pages (the generated.html
+.htmlfile per URL.
+Consequently, you must pre-render all your pages, including SPA pages (the generated.htmlfiles of SPA pages have an empty<body>).

 In general, you can choose between the following strategies to build and deploy: